The Best Outdoor Adventure Clothes and Gear for Anyone Traveling to a National Park

 Shoes: Merrell Women's MQM Flex GORE-TEX

 If you can only pack one pair of shoes for your trip, this hybrid option would be a smart choice.
-These Merrell shoes can take you from trail to trail whether you're hiking, running, or both.
+These Merrell shoes can take you from trail to trail whether you're hiking, running, or even mountain biking.
 This shoe adapts to all your adventures.
 (These benefits of trail running will convince you to squeeze in some miles while you're out there.)

 Shoes: Superfeet Lela Sneaker Boots